Diana Baldelomar, OTR/L

 Jennie Schofield, MS, OTR/L

-Jennie Schofield is a Registered and Licensed Occupational Therapist in the state of Massachusetts.
+Jennie Schofield is a registered and licensed Occupational Therapist in the state of Massachusetts.
 She received her Master of Science in Occupational Therapy from Tufts University and her Bachelors of Arts from Vanderbilt University, where she majored in Fine Arts and minored in Psychology.
 She also holds a teaching certificate from the Massachusetts College of Art and Design and is licensed in Visual Arts education for pre-K through 12th grade.
 Jennie has experience working with children and adults with a broad range of diagnoses and abilities.
 She enjoys building trusting, collaborative relationships with her clients and their families, and tailoring therapy to meet their individualized needs.
-She has a special interest in sensory integration for the pediatric population and strives to help all of her clients participate more fully in their daily lives.
+She has a special interest in sensory integration for the pediatric population and strives to help all her clients participate more fully in their daily lives.

 X277 | email@example.com